 Application Deadlines for Childcare in Transitional Periods 2024/25

-Due to increased demand, if you wish to start the settling-in period at the beginning of the semester in April and October, you must submit your application two months in advance.
-Please note that it may not be possible to start the settling-in process right at the beginning of the month.
+Due to increased demand, if you wish to start settling in at the beginning of the semester in April and October, you must submit your application two months in advance.
+Please note that it may not be possible for you to start settling in at the beginning of the month.

 Further Information